 *PLEASE NOTE AMSA OFFROAD IS NOT ASSOCIATED WITH AMSA MX OR MRC.
 OUR LICENSE IS FOR OFFROAD ONLY AND WE DO NOT HONOR THEIR MEMBERSHIPS.

 Waivers - Every racer must sign an insurance waiver for the year.
 MINORS must have signatures from all guardians.
 This can be printed off signed and brought with you to registration.
 Everyone else will sign onsite at registration and be issued their license card.
 All racers are required to read the Rulebook.

 Know before you go - Off road racing is a demanding sport and accidents can happen.
 While there are sweepers out there to help you stay safe you may be stuck alone before they arrive.
 Below is a list of things you need to know.

 6. Race Day Schedule - We try to maintain a similar format at each race.
-Each race is put on by individual clubs so the schedule can vary, depending wether it is a Hare Scramble or X-country.
+Each race is put on by individual clubs so the schedule can vary, depending whether it is a Hare Scramble or X-country.
 PLEASE CHECK INDIVIDUAL RACE POSTERS ON FOR UPDATES ON EACH EVENT.